ENQUIRE NOW

 Induction_Day_HNS_N69_medium.jpg

-"When I first joined Huili, I found that a lot of our parents were hungry for information," she says.
+"When I first joined Hiba, I found that a lot of our parents were hungry for information," she says.
 "They did not just want to know about our curriculum or pastoral care.
 They wanted to know how to be a good parent, how to have a harmonious home — the things that, as a new parent, are not always obvious."

-She recounts a particularly moving story about Friends of Huili: "The parents came to me and said they wanted to do something nice for the teachers who cannot return home for Christmas.
+She recounts a particularly moving story about Friends of Hiba: "The parents came to me and said they wanted to do something nice for the teachers who cannot return home for Christmas.
 They proposed secretly decorating the teachers' common room to surprise them on the last day of term.
 This show of gratitude was completely unprompted.
 It was very touching."

 Nevertheless, she is quick to point out that all partnerships require work and full engagement.
 "For me, it is really about two things: listening and communication," she says.